 - Master’s degree and at least five years of experience directing a successful intercollegiate athletic program

-- Substantial experience in sports administration in higher education
+- Substantial experience in sports program administration in higher education

 - Management of facilities, student services to support athlete success, NCAA compliance, and complex budgets